soraxas/firmware/README.md

     $ifNotDoubletap break
     <tap CapsLock>

-Smart switch (if tapped, locks layer; if used with a key, acts as a secondary role):
+Smart toggle (if tapped, locks layer; if used with a key, acts as a secondary role):

     $holdLayer mouse
-    $ifNotInterrupted switchLayer mouse
+    $ifNotInterrupted toggleLayer mouse

 Regular secondary role: